 CORRECTION -- Middlesex Water Company Increases Common Dividend by 7.76%

-/EIN News/ -- ISELIN, N.J., Oct.
+ISELIN, N.J., Oct.
 24, 2022 (GLOBE NEWSWIRE) -- In a release issued on Oct.
-21, 2022, by Middlesex Water Company (NASDAQ:MSEX), please note that the declared dividend increase is of 7.76% whereas the Friday version of this release listed it as 7.6%.
+21, 2022, by Middlesex Water Company MSEX, please note that the declared dividend increase is of 7.76% whereas the Friday version of this release listed it as 7.6%.
 The corrected release follows:

 "Since 1912, Middlesex Water has demonstrated a consistent record of dividend growth.
 We are pleased, as we mark our 125th year, to attain a new milestone -- our 50th consecutive year of dividend increases.
 Our teams remain committed to continually enhancing the quality of our operations, to growing and developing our talented workforce and to further driving shareholder value," said President and Chief Executive Officer Dennis W. Doll.